Average Profits of Prejudiced Algorithms: A Two-Stage Model

 \section{A Two-Stage Model}

-In this section, we fit a mathematical framework on the scenario of a prejudiced firm hiring applicants in two stages.
-The first stage involves a human decision-maker scoring applicants.
+In this section, we develop a mathematical framework for the scenario of a firm hiring applicants in two stages.
+The first stage involves a prejudiced human decision-maker scoring applicants.
 In the second stage, the firm builds a predictive algorithm by using the data generated in the first stage.
 We suppose the firm is born without access to an existing algorithm.
-Moreover, we assume that we live in a static world where the joint distribution of the population does not change over time.
-For this reason, we need not make any assumptions about the time duration of each stage.
-The distinguishing factor between the first and second stages is solely the mechanism on how applicants a scored.
+We allow the human decision-maker to be either independent of or belonging to the firm---in either case, our results are unchanged.
+Moreover, the joint distribution of the applicant population is allowed to differ between the two stages, so long as our main distributional assumption, Assumption \ref{as1}, still holds.
+The distinguishing factor between the first and second stages is solely the mechanism by which applicants are scored.
+While valuable as an extension to this paper, we do not consider competitive interactions between multiple firms.
+Therefore, we suppose there is a single firm that chooses to accept or reject each applicant from a set.